smaurice101/readthedocs/docs/source/usercopy.rst

 With TSS you have the ability to copy TML projects from others Git repo.
 This is  convient if you want to share your TML projects with others.

 .. tip::
-   Also see here :ref:`Project Action Commands Summary`
+   Also see here :ref:`Project Action Commands Summary` on projects in your own repo.

-The process of copying from otheres Git repo is simple:
+The process of copying from others Git repo is simple:

 #.
 Goto the TSS and select from the top menu item: **Admin -> Dags Code Editor**